Axiom Geomatics logo

 Bottom Line

-While it might seem like a mere formality, in Alberta a certificate of title is much more than that; it is a serious document indicating property ownership.
-The land title certificate affords a great deal of transparency, legal clarity, and vehicle for both recording registrations on land and providing public disclosure of the same.
+In Alberta, a certificate of title is a legal, registered document indicating property ownership.
+The land title certificate affords a great deal of transparency, legal clarity, and is a vehicle for both recording registrations on a property and providing public disclosure of the same.

-Can I transfer ownership using a land title certificate?
+How do I transfer ownership of a land title certificate?

-No, a land title certificate Alberta shows ownership but does not transfer it.
 Ownership transfers require filing documents with the Alberta Land Titles Office.
+This is typically completed by a lawyer.

 How do I get a copy of my land title in Alberta?

-You can request a copy of your certificate of title Alberta online or in person through the Alberta Land Titles Office.
+You can request a copy of your certificate of title Alberta online through Spin 2, or in person through the Alberta Land Titles Office or Alberta Registry Office.
 Fees apply for this service.

 What information does a land title certificate include?

-A land title certificate lists ownership, the property’s legal description, and any encumbrances like liens or mortgages.
+A land title certificate lists ownership, the property’s legal description, and any encumbrances like liens, right-of-ways, or mortgages.

 What should I do if there’s an error on my certificate?